Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 - Any OS (Linux, Windows, IOS etc)

 ## Installation
-- [Download this ZIP (!!Alpha!!)](https://github.com/Petschko/Java-RPG-Maker-MV-Decrypter/releases/download/v0.1.1-alpha/RPG_Maker_MV_Decrypter_jar_0.1.1.zip) or Clone/Download the Project and make yourself a JAR-File
+- [Download this ZIP (!!Alpha!!) - Version: 0.1.3](https://github.com/Petschko/Java-RPG-Maker-MV-Decrypter/releases/download/v0.1.3-alpha/RPG_Maker_MV_Decrypter_jar_0.1.3.zip) or Clone/Download the Project and make yourself a JAR-File
 - Put it where ever you want (Don't forget to extract, if you downloaded the ZIP xP)

 ## How to use